Rensselaer County, NY

 — Patrick Doyle, CEO, Troy Boys and Girls Club

-Since securing their first contract for vended meals in 2014, TBGC’s food services program has grown steadily; they now prepare more than 1,200 meals each day.
-TBGC staff pack the food in family style pans and deliver to program sites where the afterschool program staff are responsible for meal service and counts.
+Since securing their first contract for vended meals in 2014, the club’s food services program has grown steadily; they now prepare more than 1,200 meals each day.
+Boys and Girls Club staff pack the food in family style pans and deliver to program sites where the afterschool program staff are responsible for meal service and counts.
 The Club uses a monthly cycle menu designed around fresh, high-quality ingredients.
 Doyle says, “We want to create the highest quality menu because our youth deserve the best.”

-TBGC also sponsors the Summer Food Service Program to provide year-round nutrition.
+The Club also sponsors the Summer Food Service Program to provide year-round nutrition.
 Encouraged by their success with CACFP, they have expanded their summer meals service to additional sites and hope to continue to grow in the coming years.
-Doyle sees the Club’s nutrition programs as one of the most valuable services they offer; he explains, “We are ensuring that 1,200 youth have nutritious meals every day.
+Doyle sees nutrition programs as one of the most valuable services they offer.
+He explains, “We are ensuring that 1,200 youth have nutritious meals every day.
 We don’t know what they have at home, but can be sure that before they go home, they are fed.”